How To Write a Report in 7 Steps (Plus Tips)

 Recommendation for next course of action

 Many occupations involve writing reports as a primary responsibility.
-Doctors must write medical reports that present their analyses of certain patients or cases.
+For example, doctors must write medical reports that present their analyses of certain patients and/or cases.
 Police officers write reports that outline the details of interrogations and confrontations.
-Project managers write regular reports that keep their supervisors updated on how a particular project is developing.
-All of these reports must be well-written, accurate and efficient.
+Project managers, meanwhile, write regular reports to keep their supervisors updated on how a particular project is developing.
+All these reports must be well-written, accurate and efficient.

 How to write a report